project-fifo/docs/general/rightmanagement.rst

 Organisation
 ------------

-Here is a set of rules that represents a good default organisation with three assiciarted roles.
+Here is a set of rules that represents a good default organisation with three associated roles.
 This is meant to be used in combination with a general User Role.

 Admins
 ``````